krobelus/rate-experiments/slides/slides.md

 > - ... but an operational checker ignores those deletions, so
     verification succeeds.
 > - Why generate the deletions in the first place?<br/>
-    We provide patches to avoid the deletions!
+    We provide patches to avoid them!

 ## Checking Specified DRAT